 The Safe Drinking Water Act (SDWA) Amendments of 1996 authorized a Drinking Water State Revolving Fund (DWSRF) for the purpose of assisting public water systems to finance the cost of potable water infrastructure.
 The U.S. Environmental Protection Agency (EPA) is authorized to award capitalization grants to the States, which in turn administer the DWSRF program.
-The Bipartisan Infrastructure Law (BIL) was implemented on November 15, 2021.
-The BIL provides an additional supplemental appropriation to address exposure to perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other emerging contaminants through their drinking water.
+The Infrastructure and Investment Jobs Acts (IIJA) was implemented on November 15, 2021.
+The IIJA provides an additional supplemental appropriation to address exposure to perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other emerging contaminants through their drinking water.
 Given the clear Congressional intent that these funds focus on projects addressing perfluoroalkyl and polyfluoroalkyl substances (hereinafter PFAS), EPA expects states to actively solicit and prioritize PFAS focused projects.
 States, however, have the flexibility to fund projects for any contaminant in any of EPA Contaminant Candidate Lists.

-The Intended Use Plan (IUP) describes how the State intends to use available BIL-DWSRF Emergning Contaminants (BIL-DWSRF-EC) funds for the year to meet the objectives of the SDWA and BIL and further the goal of protecting public health.
+The Intended Use Plan (IUP) describes how the State intends to use available IIJA-DWSRF Emergning Contaminants (IIJA-DWSRF-EC) funds for the year to meet the objectives of the SDWA and IIJA and further the goal of protecting public health.

-The State of Alabama is applying for \$13,601,000 (\$13,490,000 in fiscal year 2023 EPA grant funding and \$111,000 from fiscal year 2022 reallocation funding) that will be used to provide financial assistance in the form of 100% principal forgiveness loans from the DWSRF program.
-The BIL-DWSRF-EC capitalization grant does not require a match; therefore, no match funds will be appropriated from the State for this program.
-At least 25% (\$3,400,250) of the DWSRF BIL EC Capitalization Grant will be subsidization to the state-defined disadvantaged communities OR communities serving a population of 25,000 or less.
-The projects listed in the project priority table (in Attachment 1) show that all funds or 100% of the available funds will be utilized to benefit small or disadvantaged communities of three (3) communities by tacking their existing PFAS concerns and connecting them to West-Morgan/East Lawrence Water Authority who has installed extensive reverse osmosis (RO) technology for PFAS treatment and removal.
-The loan agreement recipient (Loanee) will be West-Morgan/East-Lawrence Water Authority to provide new connections to three (3) communities who are all small AND disadvantaged systems maximizing the health benefit to those who are small and underserved in the most cost-effective alternative.
+The State of Alabama is applying for \$13,905,000 (\$36,000 in fiscal year 2022 reallocations and \$379,000 in fiscal year 2023 reallocations) that will be used to provide financial assistance in the form of 100% principal forgiveness loans from the DWSRF program.
+The IIJA-DWSRF-EC capitalization grant does not require a match; therefore, no match funds will be appropriated from the State for this program.
+At least 25% (\$3,476,250) of the DWSRF IIJA EC Capitalization Grant will be subsidization to the state-defined disadvantaged communities OR communities serving a population of 25,000 or less.
+The projects listed in the project priority table (in Attachment 1) show the population for each community.
+As shown in the project priority list, Colbert County Commission will connect a newly constructed Reverse Osmosis (RO) system to multiple smaller communities.
+In addition, the total funding amount to communities of 25,000 or less is \$9,370,656 (69%) in fiscal year 2024.

-ADEM has set its short and long term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan, specifically Goal #5, to ensure clean and safe water for all communities and Objective 5.1 to ensure safe drinking water and reliable water infrastructure.
+ADEM has set its short and long term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan.
 The Office of Water has identified specific measures that address the strategic goals and objectives outlined by EPA in its strategic plan.
 A basis for each goal in this program IUP has been identified.
 These references ensure that all of the specific commitments made by the State are properly correlated to the strategic goals and objectives of the Agency.

-Alabama agrees to comply with all Title VI requirements of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Equal Employment Opportunity requirements (Executive Order 11246 as amended) which prohibit activities that are intentionally discriminatory and/or have a discriminatory effect based on race, color, national origin (including limited English proficiency), age, disability, or sex.
+Alabama agrees to comply with all Civil Rights Laws, including The Age Discrimination Act of 1975, Section 504 of the Rehabilitation Act of 1973, and Title VI of the Civil Rights Act, which prohibit discrimination in the provision of services or benefits, on the basis of race, color, national origin, sex, handicap or age.